-(3-2-3)This is a continuation of CSCI 1301.
-The course includes an overview of abstract data types (ADTs); arrays (Two-dimensional and multi-dimensional), data structures such as structures, strings, binary files; introduction algorithm analysis (including Big-O); recusion, pointers and linked lists, software engineering concepts; dynamic data structures (stacks, queues, trees).
+This is a continuation of CSCI 1301.
+The course includes an overview of abstract data types (ADTs); arrays (Two-dimensional and multi-dimensional), data structures such as structures, strings, binary files; introduction to algorithm analysis (including Big-O); recusion, pointers and linked lists, software engineering concepts; dynamic data structures (stacks, queues, trees).

 Prerequisite: CSCI 1301 or consent of Division Chair.
-Offered: Fall.
-Spring.